 Key points to remember…

 Osteopaths are health care professionals, and Osteopaths deal with pain every day.

 Osteopaths may help you with both treatment and advice on self-help.

-Osteopaths treat acute and chronic pain and Osteopathy may help prevent pain from recurring.
+Osteopaths treat acute and chronic pain.